 with Iowa Pollution Prevention Services offer an introduction to project management through assigned projects at top Iowa companies achieving economic and environmental results.
 Interns apply acquired technical skills to their assigned project to analyze current systems, research alternative processes or technologies and recommend cost effective strategies to improve the way they manufacture, consume, reuse, and recycle materials and resources.

 Through this paid internship, students in this program are provided the hands-on opportunity to demonstrate their technical skills and leadership abilities at the host companies.
 Interns work with a broad range of staff, expertise, and resources to compile data and develop innovative recommendations.
 Students also establish and build professional networks through host company staff and contact with vendors and suppliers.
-Historically, 25 percent report receiving offers of full-time employment as a result of their internship.
+Historically, 25 percent report receiving leads or offers of full-time employment as a result of their internship.

+Iowa companies or agencies submit potential intern projects for consideration.
 The DNR matches upper-level engineering students with specific projects based on each student's coursework, academic performance, experience, technical and communication skills.

 While on-site the intern reports to a company supervisor, who provides daily supervision, company resources, and ensures company support of the project and implementation.
-Technical advisers with the program provide interns with resources, tools and technical support and guidance throughout their internship.
+Technical advisers with the program provide interns with resources, tools and technical support, and guidance throughout their internship.